-Snow mold generally occurs in the early spring when the snow has melted, soil and outdoor temps begin to get warmer, and grass starts to green up.
+Snow mold generally occurs in the early spring when the snow has melted, soil and outdoor temps begin to get warmer, and the grass starts to green up.
 Snow mold happens when the grass freezes and thaws throughout the winter.
 Longer grass that has a tendency to flop over onto itself and become matted is also prime turf for fungus.
 And as previously mentioned, leaves that smother the grass can also cause snow mold.

-By taking proper clean up can help prevent snow mold.
+By taking proper clean-up can help prevent snow mold.
 You can also apply a lawn fungicide like Propiconazole 14.3 just prior to the hard frost.
 And as temperatures begin to increase enough to start melting the snow (around February here in Massachusetts for example) you can apply another round.
 The idea is to get it down between the thaw and refreeze, which can be a small window of opportunity.

 The best time to apply your winter fertilizer application is going to be before the ground freezes, and after the last final mow of the year.
 We want to add some Nitrogen (N) to the lawn to provide benefits next year.
 The Nitrogen that’s applied in the late fall will help green up your lawn in the spring when soil temps begin to approach 50-55 degrees.
-However, too much Nitrogen applied late in the season promotes more top growth in the lawn – this is a time where the cool season grasses become dormant.
+However, too much Nitrogen applied late in the season promotes more top growth in the lawn – this is a time where the cool-season grasses become dormant.
 This excessive “winter” growth will foster spring diseases, like red thread and snow mold.

-Potassium (K), is an essential “all around” vitamin for the grass.
-Potassium helps it ward-off diseases during cold, harsh winters, and helps the lawns absorb more nutrients in the soil.
+Potassium (K), is an essential “all-around” vitamin for the grass.
+Potassium helps it ward off diseases during cold, harsh winters, and helps the lawns absorb more nutrients in the soil.
 Grasses use potassium to effectively make proteins and starches to store for the winter.